A new study explores the link between hearing loss and mild cognitive impairment.

-A new study has uncovered a link between hearing loss and mild cognitive impairment, which is often a precursor to Alzheimer’s.
+A new study explores the link between hearing loss and mild cognitive impairment, which is often a precursor to Alzheimer’s.
 Previous studies have shown a link, but this study pinpoints what kind of hearing loss is linked to dementia—and what is not.

 Scientists in the south of Italy looked at 1,604 people with an average age of 75.
 Of those people, 26 percent had what is called peripheral age-related hearing loss, which is caused by problems in how the inner ear and hearing nerves function.
 Twelve percent had central age-related hearing loss, which stems from problems with the brain’s ability to process noise—in other words, they can hear, but they can’t understand.